mustafalail/TPV-Tool/README.md

 2. Specifying a TOCL property manually from scratch.
 3. Using the specification patterns to specify a propety.

-We show how to specify a property using using the three ways.
+We show how to specify a property using the three ways.
 The first is inputting a .tocl file containing a TOCL property (TPV Main Window, 2).
 Click *Select*, which opens a window that asks for a .tocl file.

 <p align="center">